CVTA Strategic Plan 2021 - 2027

 1. Expand partnerships as a way to leverage shared capacity to achieve our mission and to support partners with co-aligned missions.

 2. Strengthen partnerships in Chittenden County by carrying out joint advocacy and collaborative trail work.
-As the area continues to develop, convene with partners in order to explore and identify the best current options for the route of the Cross Vermont Trail through this region.
+Convene with partners in order to explore and identify the best current options for the route of the Cross Vermont Trail through this region.

 3. Engage in partnerships with businesses and civic organizations that benefit from proximity and access to outdoor recreation.